MillionConcepts/hostess/README.md

 `hostess` includes a simple test suite compatible with `pytest`.
 More comprehensive tests are planned.
 (In particular, non-local networking features currently lack test coverage.)
 You can run the tests by executing `pytest -s` in the root directory.
-The `-s` flag is mandatory because `pytest`'s captures stdout by default, which breaks some `hostess` features covered by the tests.
+The `-s` flag is mandatory because `pytest` captures stdout by default, which breaks some `hostess` features covered by the tests.

 Tests require two additional dependencies: `pytest` and `pillow`.